Temperature Tolerance Varies • by Both Crop & Variety within Crop

-Vegetables vary in their sensitivity to heat and humidity, and in the stage of growth at which heat can be most damaging.
+Just as human productivity can wane at the height of summer, so, too, can that of many vegetable crops.
+Also like us, vegetables vary in their sensitivity to heat and humidity, and in the stage of growth at which heat can be most damaging.
 For some, the heat-sensitive stage is seed germination; for others, it's flower bud development, fruit set, or some other period.
-Understanding these stages is important to plant breeders developing heat-tolerant varieties in response to warming summer temperatures.
+Understanding these stages is important to plant breeders who want to develop heat-tolerant varieties in response to warming summer temperatures.
+Growers can apply this knowledge in planning their crop production cycles.

 Varieties of a single crop, too, vary in heat tolerance relative to one another.
-In this article we recommend varieties of cool-weather crops that outperform their peers in warm-weather trials.
-Growers can apply this knowledge in planning the crop production cycle.
+In this article we want to help growers plan for warmer periods by covering the rudiments of getting cool-weather-loving crops through the summer heat, with emphasis on varieties that outperform their peers in warm-weather trials.

-- In periods of extreme heat and/or humidity, however, such as those experienced in the Southeast, Deep South, and Florida, none perform well unless transplanted after the hottest part of summer has past.
+- In periods of extreme heat and/or humidity, however, such as those experienced in the Southeast, Deep South, and Florida, none perform well unless transplanted after the hottest part of summer has passed.

 - Browse our Heat-Tolerant Broccoli Varieties.

 - For suggestions on timing your broccoli plantings for warmer conditions, refer to our Broccoli Planting Program.

 - For additional tips on timing, temperature, fertility, and watering of broccoli and other brassica crops, see our article on Success with Brassicas.

 - All Brussels sprouts, cabbage, and Chinese cabbage varieties perform reasonably well in areas with moderate summer heat.